 269 Banbury Road

 Centrally located and well connected, much of Oxfordshire is within commuter distance of London.
-Combined with the county’s reputation for excellent schooling and culture, this makes Oxfordshire one of the most desirable places to live in the country.
+This convenience combined with the county’s reputation for excellent schooling and culture makes Oxfordshire one of the most desirable places to live in the country.

 The types of Oxfordshire property sold and let by the Strutt & Parker offices' vary from imposing Georgian farmhouses and barn conversions to delightful country cottages, with a handful of modern family homes thrown in.
 Oxfordshire is blessed with more than its fair share of charming period and listed homes and our offices have an abundance of both, split between village/town locations and more rural areas, surrounded by generous grounds.